MicrosoftDocs/dynamics-365-unified-operations-public/retail/shift-drawer-management.md

 ---
 # required metadata

-title: Shift and cash drawer management | Microsoft Docs
+title: Shift and cash drawer management
-description: This article explains how to set up and use the two types of retail point of sale (POS) shifts: shared and stand-alone.
+description: This article explains how to set up and use the two types of retail point of sale (POS) shifts -  shared and stand-alone.
 Shared shifts can be used by multiple users in multiple places, whereas stand-alone shifts can be used by only one worker at a time.
 author: josaw1
 manager: AnnBe
-ms.date: 2016-07-28 19:03:49
+ms.date: 2016-07-28 19 - 03 - 49
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations